-This three stage regimen is initiated each time a.c. is first applied, when drained batteries are most likely to be encountered, and proceeds slowly or quickly through each stage depending on the battery's relative state of charge.
+This three stage regimen is initiated each time A.C. is first applied, when drained batteries are most likely to be encountered, and proceeds slowly or quickly through each stage depending on the battery's relative state of charge.
 (This also occurs when the reinitialize button on the optional remote panel is activated; see Remote Panel Option section for more information).
 Note: An audible "clicking" noise from an internal relay may be heard when the charger switches from one phase to another.
 This is normal operation.
 The charge regimen proceeds as follows:

-- 1) Bulk Phase: When batteries are significantly discharged the charger responds initially by delivering a high amount of d.c. current, at or near the charger's maximum rated output, in order to rapidly replenish them.
+1) Bulk Phase: When batteries are significantly discharged the charger responds initially by delivering a high amount of D.C. current, at or near the charger's maximum rated output, in order to rapidly replenish them.
 It is during this stage that charging current is maintained at a high level as battery voltage increases.
 Bulk charging continues until battery voltage reaches the "charge" voltage level (where batteries are at about 75-80% of capacity).
 A current limit circuit prevents charger overload during this maximum output stage.

-Note: During this bulk phase the charger is in a "constant power" mode; therefore, as output current increases, output voltage decreases, and vice versa.
+Note: During this bulk phase the charger is in a "constant current" mode; therefore, output current will stay constant while output voltage decreases.
 Full output voltage is achieved and maintained only when the charger switches to the absorption stage.

-(See Specifications section for output maximums at 115V and 230V input.) - 2) Absorption Phase: During this second stage of the charge cycle, battery voltage is maintained at the "charge" voltage level.
+2) Absorption Phase: During this second stage of the charge cycle, battery voltage is maintained at the "charge" voltage level.
 Output current begins to taper off as the battery plates become saturated.
-Charge voltage is maintained until the current sensing circuit detects that output current has tapered to about 5-15 % of charger rating\.
-At this point the batteries are at about 95 % of full charge and the Phase Three charger switches to the third and final stage of the charge cycle. - \ Note: The absorption phase may also be ended by the time-out circuit.
-See section B following for a complete explanation of the purpose and functioning of the time-out circuit. - 3) Float Phase: For extended battery life the Phase Three then automatically switches to a lower float voltage level.
+Charge voltage is maintained until the current sensing circuit detects that output current has tapered to about 5-15 % of charger rating^{}.
+At this point the batteries are at about 95 % of full charge and the Phase Three charger switches to the third and final stage of the charge cycle.

+Phone: 714-751-0488 Fax: 714-957-1621 E-Mail: techservice@newmarpower.com

+Note: The absorption phase may also be ended by the time-out circuit.
+See section IV-B, for a complete explanation of the purpose and functioning of the time-out circuit.

+3) Float Phase: For extended battery life the Phase Three then automatically switches to a lower float voltage level.
 This float charge keeps batteries at peak condition without overcharging.
 The charger may be left in this stage for lengthy periods of time without attention (though periodic checks of electrolyte level in flooded batteries is recommended).
 It is not necessary or recommended to shut the charger off when this stage is reached.